 Tell us briefly about the Mojaloop CBDC Center of Excellence.
 Why do you feel it’s an important initiative?

-What excites you most about your role as director of the Mojaloop CBDC COE?
+What excites you most about your role as director of the Mojaloop COE for CBDCs?
 What are you hoping to accomplish?

 In your opinion, why is Singapore an important location for the CBDC COE?